joemoose/psiops/docs/character.md

 # Character

 You won’t make the headlines.
 You’re an off-ledger operator fighting on a Cold War front no one will acknowledge.
-The research divisions don't use the word *psychic*.
+The research divisions don’t use the word *psychic*.
 What you carry are *neural weapons* — cataloged, classified, and deployed.
 You’ve seen things that’ll never be passed up the chain of command.
 The threats you face bleed, but they should not exist.
-You won't fight alone.
-You won't fight safe.
+You won’t fight alone.
+You won’t fight safe.

 Welcome to the unit, operator.